-- Only speak or act on behalf of the IC Bectu Branch when authorised to do so and always clarify the capacity in which they are speaking - Always be mindful of their responsibility to maintain and further ICs' ethos and reputation in the industry and beyond - Not act in any way that would bring the IC Registry or the IC Bectu Branch into disrepute, including through the use of email, social media, and press a) Complaints about the Registry assessment process
+- Only speak or act on behalf of the IC Bectu Branch when authorised to do so and always clarify the capacity in which they are speaking - Always be mindful of their responsibility to maintain and further ICs' ethos and reputation in the industry and beyond - Not act in any way that would bring the IC Registry or the IC Bectu Branch into disrepute, including through the use of email, social media, and press made aware of this code of conduct and are expected to comply.
+Any IC on the Registry deemed to have behaved unreasonably towards another IC may be subject to disciplinary regulations, as explained below.

 This code of conduct is underpinned by Bectu's rules.
-All ICs on the Registry will be made aware of this code of conduct and are expected to comply.
-Any IC on the Registry deemed to have behaved unreasonably towards another IC may be subject to disciplinary regulations, as explained below.
+All ICs on the Registry will be a) Complaints about the Registry assessment process